 - 1. The prime contractor shall be responsible for compliance by any subcontractor with all labor provisions. - 2.
 The contractor must make pertinent records available for review and permit on the job interviews of employees. - 3.
 Contractors and subcontractors may be terminated for noncompliance and will be liable for any excess cost involved in completing the work. - 4.
 Prior to awarding any prime contract, Recipients must submit to DCA the name of the proposed prime contractor for clearance.
-(This can be done by using the sample Clearance of Prime Contractor form included in Appendix 1, Item 29 and emailing the form to cdbg.biz@dca.ga.gov.)
+(This can be done by using the sample Clearance of Prime Contractor form included in Appendix 1, and emailing the form to cdbg.biz@dca.ga.gov.)
 Any person or firm who has been declared ineligible because of previous instances of noncompliance may not participate in any contract involving CDBG funds. - 5.
 The contractor must furnish a certification from the Bureau of Apprenticeship and Training for each apprentice employed on the project.
 All apprentices must be identified in each payroll submission.
 The ratio of apprentices to journeymen must not exceed the approved ratio under their respective program and their wage rate must not be less than prescribed under those programs. - 6.
 All applicable Equal Employment Opportunity requirements, Copeland Act requirements, and Contract Work Hours and Safety Standards Act requirements must be met.
 See the "Sample Contract Clauses" package available from the Office of Grant Administration. - 7.
 All contracts entered into by the contractor with subcontractors must include the same provisions as those of the major contract with respect to federal laws. - 8.
 Exceptions are made for volunteer services on a case-by-case basis.
-Contact DCA for information and approval.
+Contact DCA for information and approval. - 9.
+Wage decisions and DOL posters must be displayed in a permanent place on the jobsite.

-- 9. Wage decisions and DOL posters must be displayed in a permanent place on the jobsite. - 10.
-The Recipient must monitor the construction and conduct on-the-job interviews with workers on the jobsite.
-A suggested form (DCA-WR3) is included at the end of this Chapter.
-The Recipient may use this form or a facsimile to gather the required information.
+- 10. The Recipient must monitor the construction and conduct on-the-job interviews with workers on the jobsite.
+A suggested form (DCA-WR3) is included in Appendix 1.
 The purpose of these interviews is to ensure workers are properly classified and paid and are not forced to give up part of their pay.
 A representative number from each trade and subcontractor should be interviewed. - 11.
 Underpayment of wages and fringe benefits of \$1,000 or more must be reported to DCA and the Department of Labor. - 12.
 A pre-construction conference must be held with all interested parties to discuss labor standards and compliance requirements.
 Minutes should be taken and a copy maintained in the Recipient's file. - 13.
-NEW: Contractors should be informed of the requirements to comply with Section 3 during the Conference.
+Contractors should be informed of the requirements to comply with Section 3 during the Conference.